Pact-Community-Organization/foundation/docs/wiki-home.md

 **To make it easy and safe for businesses to start building on Kadena.**

 ## Vision
-**A Kadena environment where businesses start strong, using proven open source Pact contracts that are safe, reliable, and ready to deploy.**
+**A trusted Kadena ecosystem where businesses can confidently start using audited, reliable open source Pact contracts.**

 ---